oracle-devrel/oci-code-editor-samples/java-samples/graalvmee-java-hello-world/README.md

 The Code Editor enables you to edit and deploy code for various OCI services directly from the OCI Console.
 You can now update service workflows and scripts without having to switch between the Console and your local development environments.
 This makes it easy to rapidly prototype cloud solutions, explore new services, and accomplish quick coding tasks.

+Code Editor's direct integration with Cloud Shell allows you access to the GraalVM Enterprise Native Image and JDK 17 (Java Development Kit) pre-installed in Cloud Shell.

-## Step 1 (Open Terminal in Code Editor)
+## Step 1: Open Terminal in Code Editor

 1. [Login to OCI Console and launch Code Editor](https://cloud.oracle.com/?bdcstate=maximized&codeeditor=true).

-2. Open the terminal from code editor.
+2. Open a `New Terminal` in Code Editor.
+Use this Terminal window to run the commands shown in this sample.
 ![](./images/oci-ce-terminal.png)
-Execute upcoming commands in the terminal prompt.

-Note: Alternatively, you can also open cloud shell to execute these commands.

-## Step 2 (Prerequisites - One time setup)
+## Step 2: [OPTIONAL] Confirm Software Version and Environment Variables

 1. List the installed JDKs: